Counting Defiers: A Design-Based Model of an Experiment Can Reveal Evidence Beyond the Average Effect: A Design-Based Model of an Experiment

-This likelihood function coincides with the likelihoods we derive in the introductory example of Section \ref{sec:intro}.
+where the set $\mathcal{I}(\xb, \thetab)$ restricts $j$ such that the binomial coefficients remain well defined.
+This expression appears in \citet*{copas1973}.
+The likelihoods we derive in the stylized example of Section \ref{sec:intro} are also proportional to (\ref{eq:likelihood}).
 For the first distribution with zero defiers and the third distribution with two defiers in Figure \ref{fig:six}, there is a single term in the likelihood summation.
 For the second distribution with one defier, there are two.